Andalusian nationalism: The road to autonomy

 In response to this situation, where a clear majority of voters wished for autonomy to be granted to the region but fell short of the actual requirements of the chosen autonomy process, the Spanish Congress of Deputies passed "Ley 13/1980" allowing for the substitution of the approval by the deputies and senators of Almeria province instead the required approval of an absolute majority of the voters of the province.
 The new Statute of Autonomy was approved by the Spanish parliament in 1981 under the requirements of article 151.

 A proposal for the reform of the Statute of Autonomy for Andalusia was finalised by the Andalusian Parliament in May 2006.
 After being debated and posteriorly approved in the Spanish Parliament, the original wording of the statute was amended to define Andalusia as a "Nacionalidad" (Historic Nationality).
 This has led to severe criticism by the Andalusist Party and other political forces for falling short of the steps taken in the 2006 Statute of Autonomy of Catalonia, where this territory defined itself as a Nation.

 The amended text was approved by both the Senate of Spain and the Congress of Deputies of Spain and was voted in referendum on February 18, 2007.

+A survey conducted by the Andalusian Center for Studies Foundation in 2025 revealed that, on a scale of 0 to 10, between feeling “not at all Andalusian” and “very Andalusian,” Andalusian identity averaged 8.47.
+For Spain as a whole, the average was 8.57.
+Around 78% of Andalusians stated thay they felt identified or very identified with the Spanish flag, and another 73.6% with the Spanish national anthem.
+Around 83.7% of Andalusians stated they were “very” or “quite proud” to be Spanish, and 59.3% stated they also felt “as Andalusian as they are Spanish".